iulianPeiu6/Watchster/README.md

 - [ ] Training and testing accuracy should be above 70%
 - [ ] The System uses IMDb API as Third Party Application
 - [ ] Use IMDb API to get the details for a specifiec movie base on the IMDb ID that is stored in the System Database
+- [ ] Build a scheduled process that will run weekly to send movie recomandaion to all users that are subscribed
 - [ ] Email Notification is done using SendGrid
-- [ ] Build a scheduled process that will run weekly to send movie recomandaion to all users that are subscribed
+- [ ] Build a scheduled process that will run daily at 4AM UTC and insert in the database new movies that were released